2018–2019 Gaza border protests: 27 July

 Two Palestinians, Majdi Ramzi Kamal al-Satri and Ghazi Muhammad Abu Mustafa were shot dead with bullets to the head, east of Rafah and east of Khan Younis respectively.
 A further 246 were reportedly injured.
 Three paramedics among the injured sustained moderate wounds, at eastern Jabaliya.

 3 August

-8 Palestinians were reportedly shot, east of Khan Younis in 19 March, which was conducted under the slogan of "Martyr of Jerusalem, Muhammad Youssef," a 17 year old killed earlier.
+Eight Palestinians were reportedly shot, east of Khan Younis in 19 March, which was conducted under the slogan of "Martyr of Jerusalem, Muhammad Youssef," a 17 year old killed earlier.

 7–8 August

 Israel killed two Hamas members in Gaza on 7 August.
-Hamas said that the two men were snipers taking part in an live-fire exercise in Gazan territory.
+Hamas said that the two men were snipers taking part in a live-fire exercise in Gazan territory.
 Israel stated that the gunmen fired on its soldiers and an Israeli tank shelled them in response.

 Gaza militants fired rockets into Israel and the Israeli military responded with air strikes on 8 August.
-The Washington Post reported than 180 rockets and other rounds of munition were fired into Israel with the Israeli air force firing at about 150 targets in the Gaza Strip.
+The Washington Post reported than 180 rockets and other rounds of munition were fired into Israel with the Israeli air force firing at about 150 targets in Gaza.
 A pregnant Palestinian woman and her daughter, a toddler, were killed.